This pristine preserve is famous for true wilderness adventures, including exceptional bear viewing

 Most people come to Katmai via floatplane.
 For many visitors, this is the first time in a small aircraft.
 Others arrive for the opportunity to raft, hike the Valley of 10,000 Smokes, camp in the backcountry or kayak the chain of lakes and rivers known as the Savonoski Loop.
 Unconnected to any town by roads, Katmai requires additional planning, costs and advance reservations for extended visits.
 Bear viewing tour packages to the park, even one-day tours, can be arranged from Kodiak, Homer and Anchorage.

 Learn more about Katmai National Park

-View the live camera of bears fishing
+View the live cameras of bears fishing in Katmai

 Brooks Camp, the park's summer headquarters on the shores of Naknek Lake, 35 miles from King Salmon, is the hub of activity at Katmai and its most developed area.
 The camp features a lodge and restaurant, a campground, a store, kayak rentals and Brooks Camp Visitor Center (907-481-1781).
 Float planes from King Salmon load and unload passengers right along the shore at Brooks Camp.
 A trail and floating bridge leads to the most popular attractions in the park; a series of three bear viewing platforms overlooking the Brooks River.
 The last deck, at Brook Falls, is the prime viewing area, where visitors can photograph the salmon making spectacular leaps and a 900-pound brown bear at the top of the cascade waiting with open jaws to catch it.
 Thanks to an incredible sockeye salmon run, in July there might be a dozen bears here with two or three of them atop the falls.